 The celebration rite is Anglo-Catholic in character.
 Performed with great dignity and ceremony.
 Incense is used, as has been a custom since pre-Christian times, to symbolise the prayers of the faithful and to create a worshipful atmosphere.
 Vestments, appropriate to the season, are worn by the celebrant and the servers, and bells are rung to mark significant stages of the Consecration.

 Singing is an integral part of the service, accompanied by a full pipe organ and a small choir singing four well known traditional hymns, generally from the Ancient and Modern Revised hymn book.
-Appropriate readings from Epistle and Gospel are taken from the King James Authorised version of the Bible; the Gospel is always read in the body of the church, symbolising taking the Word of God into the World.
+Appropriate readings from Epistle and Gospel are taken from the New Revised Standard Version of the Bible; the Gospel is always read in the body of the church, symbolising taking the Word of God into the World.
 A sermon is preached, usually based on the Bible readings appointed for the day.
 It is our custom to observe certain saints’ days and other feasts of the traditional Christian calendar.

 The Communion is offered to all confirmed members of the Church of England, and to anyone who is in good standing in their own church.
 Our traditional rites and our style of worship, together with the welcome given to all comers, means that our regular congregation is composed of worshippers from a large area of East Sussex.
 For visitors who are not familiar with the Book of Common Prayer, a detailed printed Order of Service is offered.

 Everyone is welcome to come and visit us and discover what it is that Christians have to be joyful about.

 Following the service, congregation and visitors meet for coffee and conversation.